wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ![](@attachment/Clipboard_2020-03-02-22-57-33.png) 16:48

-What we can do is go to our `window.eventListener` and pass in our options as the third parameter.
-The first parameter is the event tpe, the second argument is the function that should be run, and the third is the options object.
+Go to the `window.eventListener` and pass in `options` as the 3rd parameter.

+1. The first parameter is the event type
+2. The second argument is the function that should be run
+3. The third is the options object

 ```js
 window.addEventListener(